AdanJSuarez/REST-API-Java-Spring-Hibernate/README.md

 		"recordAnswerReturned": null
 	}

-Where "id" is the question id -this is unique-.
+- "id" is the question id -this is unique-.

-"questionType" is the type of question. question is the question.
+- "questionType" is the type of question.

+- "question" is the question.

-"answerOffered" is the options we give to he user.
+- "answerOffered" is the options we give to he user.

-"answerReturned" is the field that the embed has to fill with the answer given by the user as explained before.
+- "answerReturned" is the field that the embed has to fill with the answer given by the user as explained before.

-"recordAnswerReturned" is the field we use to store the answer in the database.
+- "recordAnswerReturned" is the field we use to store the answer in the database.
 The embed has nothing to do with it.

 #### Return an answer for the embed: